DNotesCoin/dnotespay_checkout/README.md

 ### Method 2
 Copy the coding - *including the configuration values* - and place in parts into your checkout page where needed.
 The button calls the Javascript function `PaymentpageShow()` when clicked to submit the form, creating the new window for DNotes payment.
 You can add additional functionality here as needed:
   * Submit a separate, main form to a hidden iFrame
-  * Perform actions via AJAX (such as validating checkout data, submitting cart/order info, etc)
+  * Perform actions via AJAX (such as validating checkout data, submitting and saving cart/order info, etc)

 ## Cron